OlegDzhuraev/PerseidsPooling/README.md

 # Perseids Pooling
-Perseids Pooling is a simple object pooling implementation for Unity.
+Perseids Pooling is a basic object pooling implementation for Unity.

 ## How to use?
 You can check **Example** folder, it will show you classic use case.